Delaware Nursing License Renewal: 3 Steps

 Step 3: Renew Your Delaware Nursing License Online

-RNs and LPNs must pay a $170 renewal fee, while CNAs pay $25 to renew their certifications.
 You can complete your application through DelPros online.
 Simply enter your license number, username, and password to get started.
 CNAs can submit their application to Delaware’s Division of Health Care Quality through their online Relias accounts.
+When you submit, you’ll also need to pay a renewal fee to the state.

-Ready to Finish Your Delaware Nursing License Renewal
+Complete Your Delaware Nursing License Renewal and Find a New Opportunity

-You’ve got this!
-Once your license is squared away, you’re free to find nursing jobs in Delaware on IntelyCare that are right for you.
+Once your license is squared away, get started finding nursing jobs in Delaware that are right for you on IntelyCare.